Butter or margarine on your Thanksgiving table?

 So again, butter wins the race in terms of nutritional quality.

-Butterfat is healthy fat
+Butterfat is healthier fat

 While we’re all told that unsaturated vegetable fats are better for our health, we aren’t getting the whole story here either.

 There are two main types of unsaturated fat — omega-3 and omega-6.
-It’s the omega-3 fats that are known for their anti-inflammatory, heart-protective capacity.
+It’s the omega-3 fats that are known for their anti-inflammatory, heart-protective and brain-boosting capacity.
 And although these fats are lumped under the same “unsaturated fat” banner, the same does not ring true for omega-6 fats.

 During the processing of these oils, they are usually heated to high temperatures, which increase the oxidation of the sensitive unsaturated fats, and therefore promotes free radical damage and further increases their inflammatory potential.